-Go to the JetBrains Runtime Site for general information and the latest build.
+Go to the GitHub JetBrains Runtime Releases for general information and the latest build.

-Open the Release notes page to access all releases.
+Open the Releases page to access all releases.

 Select the package name corresponding to the platform and SDK version.
 In this case, the package name is

 jbrsdk8-osx-x64for JetBrains Runtime SDK version 8, macOS x64 hardware.

 In the list of files, find the name that satisfies:

 The version and build number match the JDK used to build the plugin project.
 For example,

 Pick the highest JetBrains Runtime build number available.
 For example, the file is jbrx-8u252-osx-x64-b1649.2.tar.gz, meaning build 1649.2 for this JetBrains Runtime matching Java 8 JDK build 252.

 The JetBrains Runtime is delivered in various variants used for different purposes, like debugging, running for development purposes or bundling with the IDE.